Mario: Other Super Mario games

 A variety of Super Mario games star Mario that do not have typical 2D or 3D platforming.
-The Super Mario 3D series has 3D gameplay, but the stages are linear and do not allow open-world movement.
-Super Mario Maker is a series of game creation systems where the player can create their own 2D Super Mario levels and play each other's levels.
+Super Mario 3D Land and Super Mario 3D World series has 3D gameplay, but the stages are linear and do not allow open-world movement.
+Super Mario Maker is a series of level editors where the player can create their own 2D Super Mario levels and play each other's levels.
 Super Mario Run is a 2D platforming mobile game with other unnatural gameplay aspects.

 The main aspect of Super Mario 3D Land was bridging the aspects of 2D and 3D Super Mario games.
 One of the issues brought up was how Mario looked too small in comparison to the large terrain and the small, portable screen of the Nintendo 3DS, so the camera system needed to be fixed to one position in certain occasions.
 The game brought with it the "Tanooki Tail" power-up, which was originally introduced in Super Mario Bros.
 3, and its existence was teased by the developers to the fans prior to its official announcement.
 Concepts for Mario, which included a skater outfit and a power-up that makes Mario grow large, were cut; the latter appeared in its sequel as the Mega Mushroom.

 Super Mario 3D World on the Wii U includes the "Cat Mario" power-up, which was implemented to help newcomers play the game and add new gameplay features such as climbing up walls.
 Another power-up is the "Double Cherry", which was added accidentally; one of the developers added a second Mario into the game in error, and found it humorous when both Marios were somehow controllable at the same time.
-In 2020, also as part of the Super Mario Bros.
+In 2021, also as part of the Super Mario Bros.
 35th anniversary, Nintendo re-released Super Mario 3D World on the Switch with a companion game, Bowser's Fury.